Two-Stage Framework for Efficient UAV-Based Wildfire Video Analysis with Adaptive Compression and Fire Source Detection: Introduction

 The proposed method in Stage~1 focuses on video understanding, a topic of increasing interest in the field of video streaming data analysis~\cite{bouguettaya2022review}.
 Real-time processing of video streams in disaster response scenarios presents significant computational challenges~\cite{koshimura2023digital}.
 To address this, researchers have explored methods to reduce computational costs, such as the development of lightweight architectures~\cite{piergiovanni2022tiny, tran2019video, liu2021light} and the selection of representative frames~\cite{guo2022deepcore, meng2020ar, bai2024towards}.
 Inspired by these advancements, we propose a novel method in Stage~1: the adaptive clip-aware compression and frame selection network.
-Unlike traditional methods~\cite{goyal2020yolo, lin2019smoke}, which analyze videos on a frame-by-frame basis, our method combines multiple clips into a single frame.
+Unlike traditional methods~\cite{goyal2020yolo, lin2019smoke}, which analyze videos on a frame-by-frame basis, our method selectively combines multiple clips into a single frame.
 The decision of when to merge clips is guided by video features, enabling more informed choices.
 By allocating computational resources to information-rich frames and discarding less relevant clips, our method effectively reduces computational costs while maintaining classification accuracy.

 Aerial videos~\cite{koshimura2012tsunami,koshimura2019remote} are often captured under challenging conditions, including blurred frames and abrupt changes caused by unpredictable camera vibrations from air currents.
 To address these issues, we propose a station point mechanism that incorporates features from future frames, allowing the policy network to make more informed and stable decisions during aerial video processing.
-In addition, we introduce a frame selection module, where the policy network determines the importance of each frame.
+This mechanism is a key component of our frame selection module, where the policy network determines the importance of each frame.
 This module assigns scores to individual frames and selects the highest-scoring ones to reconstruct a concise video.
 The process requires no complex pre-processing or post-processing, resembling the editing of a long video to create a shorter, more informative summary.
 The resulting video preserves critical temporal and spatial information, essential for effective disaster monitoring.